27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 3. Feast at the Lobster Festival in Placencia Village

 The Placencia Lobsterfest is a must-attend event for any lobster lover.
-It all started in 1998, when the organizers set up a single table with the hope of drawing more visitors to the area and improving the local economy.
+It all started in 1998 when locals set up a single table, hoping to draw visitors and improve the local economy.

-Fast forward to today, and the festival has grown into one of Belize’s biggest festivals, attracting thousands of attendees from around the world.
+Today, it’s one of Belize’s biggest festivals!
 Go, and you’ll find an unbelievable variety of lobster dishes: from traditional lobster pies and grilled lobster tails to fusion dishes like lobster fajitas and lobster pizza.

 There’s also live music, a fully stocked bar, and dozens of other food vendors serving up mouthwatering Belizean specialties – including lionfish.